Skip to Content

 1. Location

 Dublin Castle can be found in the heart of Dublin, just off Dame Street.
-The ticket office in Dublin Castle is located in the State Apartments and that’s also where the guided tours start from.

 2. Opening hours

 Dublin Castle is open every day from 09:45 until 17:45, and that includes bank holidays.
-Last entry is at 17:15, although we’d recommend getting there much earlier than that if you want to make the most of your visit!
+Last entry is at 17:15, although I’d recommend getting there much earlier than that if you want to make the most of your visit!

 3. Dublin Castle tours